 We may be a small country, but we can boast quite literally about dozens of museums with all kinds of different exhibitions and focal points.
 Visiting a museum on a nice warm day can feel like a little bit of a waste, no matter how wonderful the art is.
 But if it’s cold or icy outside, you have the perfect excuse to pick from the list to tour!
 The National Art & History Museum (Musée National d’Histoire et d’Art) is perhaps the best in the country, though the Letzebuerg City Museum telling the history of the capital and the National Museum of Military History are fascinating options as well.
 You can read more about the full range of museums here.

-As is the case with many with many great European concert halls, Luxembourg City is home to a brilliant concert hall, known as the Philharmonie Luxembourg.
+As is the case with many great European concert halls, Luxembourg City is home to a brilliant concert hall, known as the Philharmonie Luxembourg.
 It’s quite a sight to behold simply from an architectural standpoint.
 Of course, your interest on a cold winter night would be to see a performance inside, where a grand setting and excellent acoustics make things quite special.
 Check out all this season has to offer here.

+Luxembourg is fortunate to house the most beautiful balcony in all of Europe.
+Chemin de la Corniche overlooks the entirety of the old town and offers one of the most beautiful walks with the old streets of Luxembourg as your backdrop!
 The “Old Town” is one of the most breathtaking areas featuring wide streets, walking avenues, and old cathedrals and buildings with interesting architecture.
 It’s a terrific place to explore on foot, and while as mentioned the weather can be a little bit harsh, not every winter activity has to take place inside!
 As long as you bundle up in warm clothes, you should try to explore the Old Town.
 It’s arguable that it’s at its most beautiful when dusted in snow.